alternatex/x-route/README.md

 Port of Polymer `<x-route>` by Addy Osmani; based on `<flatiron-director>` by the Polymer team.

-Sole purpose: support x-route elements on Android <=4.3 - Polymer + Android 4.3 - nah.
+Support x-route elements on **Android 4.3** - Polymer seems rather incompatible with Android versions prior 4.4/KitKat.

 ## Demo